 Moving directly into the Upper Sixth/Year 13 at Rochester Independent College also gives students the opportunity to take a fresh look at their A level options, sometimes choosing to change academic direction and their subject choices.
 Our teachers can offer all examination boards and options, making it possible to switch schools with ease.

 Priya Sethukumar for example took her GCSEs and AS exams at Highsted Grammar School and joined Rochester Independent College for Year 13, continuing A levels in Physics, Chemistry and Biology and starting a new A level, Sociology from scratch.
 Priya won a place at Imperial College to read medicine.

-A similar story was Roshni Patel from Gravesend Grammar School who crashed in Year 12 but after transferring into Year 13 won a place to study Medicine at St George’s in 2009.
+A similar story was Roshni Patel from Gravesend Grammar School who crashed in Year 12 but after transferring into Year 13 won a place to study Medicine at St George’s.
 Her parents, Mr and Mrs Patel comment:

 “We are extremely happy with Roshni’s results.
 This is our second daughter to attend Rochester Independent College after disappointing results elsewhere.
 Our older daughter Sarina is in her final year of Dentistry at Queen Mary.”